matwilso/matwilso.github.io/_drafts/sim2real.md

 <img width="400" src="/assets/sim2real/draft_opening_figure.jpg" style="display: block; margin-left: auto; margin-right: auto;"/>
 (could also just be a traditional simulator diagram here.  begging to be simplified. just like a traditional cv pipeline.)

->This post is about simulators and robotics and how learned simulators could greatly accelerate our progress in sim2real and robot learning more generally.
+>This post is about simulators and robotics and how learned simulators could greatly accelerate our progress in sim2real and robot learning.

-Sim2real seems like a strong bet for the future of robotics.
+Sim2real seems like a decent bet for the future of robotics.
 The future of robotics is certainly going to rely on machine learning.
 Machine learning relies on data.
 Sim2real gives you all the data you could ever want.
 Therefore...

-Now I'm not saying sim2real is the obvious solution.
+Now sim2real is not the obvious *best* bet.
 There are other ways you might collect lots of data and build capable robotic systems, including teleoperation, robot farms, and large shared real world datasets (TODO: links).
 There are ways you might reduce your data needs via model-based approaches, meta-learning, other algorithmic improvements.

-But sim2real seems like a strong bet.
+But sim2real does seem like a decent bet.
-Wrapped up in that "all the data you could ever want" is the ability to create dense reward signals, auxiliary labels, arbitrary world and reset distributions, and automated curriculum.
+Wrapped up in "all the data you could ever want" is the ability to create dense reward signals, auxiliary labels, arbitrary world and reset distributions, and automated curriculum.
 These are massive practical advantages is developing learning systems.
-From a learning standpoint, sim2real seems like a clear choice.
+*Except* for the issue of domain shift, from a learning standpoint, sim2real seems like a clear choice.
+Unfortunately, domain shift  *is* a major sticking point.
-*Except* for the major sticking point of domain shift.

 Simulators vary in major ways from reality.
 The bias means that models don't transfer by default.